MicrosoftDocs/azure-docs/articles/app-service-api/app-service-api-nodejs-api-app.md

     ![Swagger Ui](media/app-service-api-nodejs-api-app/swagger-ui.png)

-## <a id="createapiapp"></a> Create a new API App in the Azure Portal
+## <a id="createapiapp"></a> Create a new API App

-In this section you walk through the process of creating a new, empty API App in Azure.
-Then in the following section you wire up the app to a Git repository so you can enable continuous delivery of your code changes.
+In this section you use the Azure portal to create a new API App in Azure.
+This API app represents the compute resources that Azure will provide to run your code.
+In later sections you'll deploy your code to the new API app.

 1. Browse to the [Azure Portal](https://portal.azure.com/).